 In 2004, JFK University opened a new permanent campus in Pleasant Hill, easily accessible to the 680 freeway, for programs in Continuing Education and all five JFK University schools: Graduate School of Professional Psychology, School of Education and Liberal Arts, School of Holistic Studies, School of Law, and School of Management.
 Also, in 2004, the Museum Studies program joined the Arts and Consciousness program at our Berkeley campus.

 JFK University continues to grow, extending the breadth and reach of its programs.
 The Berkeley campus has grown to now offer courses from the School of Law and a fast-track two-year Master of Arts in Counseling Psychology cohort program.
 And the University has gone online, beginning with the first Master of Arts and Certificate programs in Integral Theory, offered in conjunction with the Integral Institute.

 Service to the community also remains a significant component of the mission of John F. Kennedy University.
 It continues to provide affordable mental health services through its counseling centers in Pleasant Hill, Sunnyvale and Oakland, which celebrated its 25 years of service to the Bay Area in 2007.
 The University now also has law clinics on its Pleasant Hill and Berkeley campuses, providing free legal services to low-income clients in the areas of housing and criminal defense

-Today, JFK University’s College of Professional Studies, College of Undergraduate Studies, College of Law, and Continuing Education Department offer more than 20 certificate and degree programs at the University’s three Bay Area locations and online.
+Today, JFK University’s College of Business and Professional Studies, College of Psychology and Holistic Studies, College of Law, Continuing Education Department, and Institute of Entrepreneurial Leadership offer more than 20 certificate and degree programs at the University’s three Bay Area locations and online.